-Scrubbing Your House Of Bacteria Could Clear The Way for Fungus
+Scrubbing Your House Of Bacteria Could Clear The Way For Fungus

 While the study was limited to parts of Brazil and Peru, the findings may apply more broadly.

-"My guess is that this gradient they've established for these fungal communities is largely representative of what's happening all over the world," says Justin Sonnenburg, a microbiologist at Stanford University not associated with the study, who recently co-authored a review of urbanization and microbiota research in Science.
+"My guess is that this gradient they've established for these fungal communities is largely representative of what's happening all over the world," says Justin Sonnenburg, a microbiologist at Stanford University not associated with the study who recently co-authored a review of urbanization and microbiota research in Science.

-Fungi aren't as well-studied as bacteria, but he points out that the Malassezia genus, which the researchers swabbed in Brazil's urban homes, contains strains that have caused infections in hospitals in other countries, so it could be a common scourge on highly-sanitized environments.
+Fungi aren't as well-studied as bacteria, but he points out that the Malassezia genus, which the researchers swabbed in Brazil's urban homes, contains strains that have caused infections in hospitals in other countries, so it could be a common scourge on highly sanitized environments.